walterhiggins/WMPJS/README.md

       || (teams.red.length == 0 && teams.yellow.length == 0)
       || (teams.blue.length == 0 && teams.yellow.length == 0))
     {
-      player.sendMessage('Need more than one team to play.
-Someone choose a different color.');
+      player.sendMessage('Need more than one team to play. ' +
+                         'Someone needs to choose a different color.');
       return;
     }